 Special Transfer Cases

-Certificate of Theological Education for Leadership (CTEL): Students who already possess an associates degree or higher and have earned a CTEL, may petition to transfer up to 3.0 credits toward a different PSR program by the end of their first semester at PSR.
+Certificate of Theological Education for Leadership (CTEL): Students who already possess an associates degree or higher and have earned a CTEL, may petition to transfer up to 3.0 elective credits toward a graduate PSR degree or certificate program by the end of their first semester at PSR.

 Field Education credit: Transferring Field Education credits requires, in addition to transcripts, submission of all field education reports documenting the field education experience and evaluation from the previous institution.

 Northwest House of Theological Studies: Northwest House of Theological Studies students may transfer up to 1/2 of total required units.